 Why is it so important?

 Your survey response rate is the report card of your survey’s performance.
 Bain Insights reported, “Higher response rates lead to more accurate survey scores.
 Anything less than a 40% response rate for business-to-consumer (B2C) and 60% for B2B enterprises is a red flag”.
-Now did that raise your eyebrows?
+Now, did that raise your eyebrows?

 We bring you 10 simple tips that will help you to improve your current survey response rates, guaranteed!

-1) Know your audience
+- Know your audience

 Identify your target audience clearly and design the survey questions keeping them at the back of your mind.
 Be aware of the age, gender, and other such respondent demographics as they would help in creating exclusive survey forms.
 Also, consider your audience for the timings of the survey.
 For instance, if you are sending employee surveys, sending them the survey during the weekdays during your office timings will be most suitable.

-2) Create surveys that appeal in the first go
+2. Create Surveys that appeal in the First Go

 The survey design is the first thing that your respondent notices.
 A well-put up survey with enthralling color schemes, an attractive background, and apt pictures does the work of a silent ambassador for your brand.
 If the respondent finds the visual appeal of your surveys impressive he/she will surely opt-in to leave a feedback for your survey.

 3. Define the Purpose of the Survey in the Beginning